It’s probably happened to you at one time or another...

 - Organic Cacao Nibs for the nutritional benefits of superfood dark chocolate

-- Caprylic Acid (C8) MCT Oil for healthful brain-energizing benefits (Not just any MCT oil, but with 95% Caprylic acid, my favorite oil for ketosis)
+- Caprylic Acid (C8) MCT Oil for healthful brain-energizing benefits (not just any MCT oil, but with 95 percent caprylic acid - my favorite oil for ketosis)

 - Organic Black Sesame and Black Cumin Seeds for their abundance of beneficial bioactive compounds such as flavonoids and high-quality essential fatty acids

-To ensure that my Mitomix™ Bars would have a minimal effect on your insulin and leptin levels, I formulated my bars with low-calorie plant sweeteners like stevia leaf and lyceum fruit extracts to provide just the right level of sweetness.
+To ensure that my MITOMIX™ KETO Bars would have a minimal effect on your insulin and leptin levels, I formulated my bars with low-calorie plant sweeteners like stevia leaf and lyceum fruit extracts to provide just the right level of sweetness.

 Remember, these bars contain absolutely NO artificial sweeteners or additives!

-Help Optimize Your Mitochondria Health Today With Pure Power Mitomix™ Bars
+Help Optimize Your Mitochondria Health Today With MITOMIX™ KETO Bars

-- Anyone wanting to optimizing mitochondrial function and cellular health
+- Anyone wanting to optimize mitochondrial function and cellular health

 - Travel or a busy lifestyle when you want a quick and healthy snack